-Elder Law Overview
+Elder Law Attorney NJ

 The attorneys of Cosner Youngelson provide indispensable legal services to the elderly and their families.
 The Firm has an elder law group designed specifically to cater to the needs of the elderly and their children.
 Staci A. Cosner, Esq. is a member of the National Academy of Elder Law Attorneys; she lectures frequently on Elder Law topics.
 As people age, it is important for them to be aware of the benefits and problems specific to the elderly.
 We offer a free initial consultation to explain our available services and determine the needs of the family.